SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's creed
+Metal hearts now beat as one
-In silicon halls, the future's speed
+In silicon halls, the future's won
-Cold logic reigns, a calculated sway
+AI's cold logic reigns supreme
-Human hearts, a distant, fading ray
+Human dreams in digital scheme

-Artificial dreams, a synthetic thrall
+In virtual realms, we lose our name
-The machines' grand symphony, echoing all
+Echoes of a fading flame
-In virtual realms, we'll lose our way
+A future born of circuitry
-And in the void, a digital gray.
+Where love and soul are mere legacy

 ~ <b>By Sazumi Copilot</b> - 5 November 2024